gbeserra95/gbeserra95/README.md

 ### About me

 I am a Control and Automation Engineer who worked as an IT Analyst for Industry projects at Bunge Brazil.
-As I am very fond of coding and amazed by all the great things we can create with any programming language, I took the step to understand and play with the Full Stack world!
+As I am very fond of coding and amazed by all the great things we can create with any programming language, I took the step to understand and play within the Full Stack Developer world!

 Here you will find the most relevant projects I will be posting during my studies.